jason-green-io/papyri/README.md

     pip3 install requests pyvips

-and you'll need minecraftmap; I've put in a pull request for the official one to fix maps in 1.12, I'm hoping to just pull this from pypi eventaully for now use this fork:
+and you'll need minecraftmap; I've put in a pull request for the official one to fix maps in 1.12, I'm hoping to just pull this from pypi eventaully, but for now use this fork:

     git clone https://github.com/jason-green-io/minecraftmap